The Best Breast Test: My First Breast Thermogram with Pictures (A Mammogram Alternative)

 - 1.7% risk in next 5 years

 - 17.5% risk in my lifetime

-Who knows how accurate that is, especially since it doesn't take into account that I eat better than most.
-(Not perfect by any means, but definitely better than most), make sleep a priority, walk several times a week, keep stress low, etc.
+Who knows how accurate that is, especially since it doesn't take into account that I eat better than most (not perfect by any means, but definitely better than most), make sleep a priority, walk several times a week, keep stress low, etc.

 What about the cost of this mammogram alternative?

 Mine was only $179, I didn't think that was bad at all, considering that I'd probably pay at least that much for a mammogram, now that our health insurance co-pays are so high, and we're not at the doctor enough to ever get to the point where the insurance company pays anything.
 (Which is a good thing, obviously, but the whole health insurance scam is another topic that I won't start ranting about now.)

 A thermogram downside?

 My friend Sarah found an angle to this story that I hadn't considered: Thermograms: A Perfect Alternative to Mammograms?
 While she still recommends them, she points to the cost as a possible deterrent for some AND she brings up the sticky issue of what to do if your thermogram turns up an area of concern.
 The next step should be a breast ultrasound, but Sarah said she had trouble getting a doctor to order one without first getting a mammogram!